Reprompting: Automated Chain-of-Thought Prompt Inference Through Gibbs Sampling: Experimental Setup

-\paragraph{Large Language Models~(LLMs)} We experiment with two powerful LLMs including ChatGPT~(gpt-3.5-turbo; \citet{openai2023gpt4}) and InstructGPT~(text-davinci-003; \citet{ouyang2022training}).
+We experiment with two powerful LLMs including ChatGPT~(gpt-3.5-turbo; \citet{openai2023gpt4}) and InstructGPT~(text-davinci-003; \citet{ouyang2022training}).
 We also experiment with a combo model for \codename where we use ChatGPT as~$LLM_1$ for initialization and InstructGPT as~$LLM_2$ for sampling.
-For both LLMs, we set the maximum number of output tokens to~500, $Top P = 0.5$, and zero frequency or presence penalty.
+For both LLMs, we set the maximum number of output tokens to~500, $top\_p = 0.5$, zero frequency and presence penalty.
 Additionally, we include ``END'' as the stop word.
 We set the temperature to~1.0 for \codename and~$0.0$ for testing.